adamsilver/maintainablecss.com-jekyll/_chapters/05-conventions.md

 permalink: /chapters/conventions/
 ---

-Whether you choose to utilise lower (or upper) camel case or use (double) dashes or underscores to delimit your CSS it really doesn't matter.

-What matters is *consistency*.

-*MaintainableCSS* has the following conventions:
+Conventions can be a bone of contention amongst engineers, but what matters most is readability and consistency.
+With that said, *MaintainableCSS* has the following convention:

-	.<moduleName>[-<componentName>][-<state>] {}
+	/* Square brackets denote optional parts */ .<moduleName>[-<componentName>][-<state>] {}

-If we take a module called searchResults, that is made up of other elements and might also have a loading state (think AJAX), then we might end up with the following semantic class names:
+Here are some real examples pertaining to a "search results" module:

-	/* module container */
+	/* module container/root */
 	.searchResults {}

 	/* components of a module */